Security Posture Monitoring

 Frequently asked questions

-Sitewatch reads the HTTP response headers from your site on every scheduled check and evaluates five security-critical headers: Strict-Transport-Security, Content-Security-Policy, X-Frame-Options, X-Content-Type-Options, and Referrer-Policy.
+SiteWatch reads the HTTP response headers from your site on every scheduled check and evaluates five security-critical headers: Strict-Transport-Security, Content-Security-Policy, X-Frame-Options, X-Content-Type-Options, and Referrer-Policy.
 It is passive header analysis, not active vulnerability scanning.

 Each of the five security headers is checked for presence and correct configuration.
 The combined security header score contributes 25% of your overall quality score.
 The other 75% comes from availability (25%), redirect health (25%), and asset health (25%), capped at 100.